-• Assign the support attribute Roller from the support attribute Roller from the support.
+• Assign the support attribute Roller from the Treeview.
 Choose From loadcase and ensure the loadcase Stage 6 is selected.
 Click OK to assign the support.

 Note.
 The support is assigned in the loadcase after the adjacent line is activated in order to model the deflection caused by the weight of the segment.